 (where name of the disk/name of the partition)

 Note: Master Boot Record resides first sector of the disk that is 512.
 In 512 bytes 446 byte is used for storing Boot loader information.
-Again Careful while trying this.
+Again be careful while trying this.

 [root@localhost ~]# dd if=/dev/zero of=/dev/hda bs=446